-Autolevel is a composite leveling node that allows you to level your terrain using one or more methods.
-This node can be useful when you want to stretch your terrain vertically, or emphasize certain types of heights.
-It can also very useful when working with masks such as Flow output from the @Erosion node, or any other 2D mask that may look too faint.
+AutoLevel is a composite leveling node that allows you to level your terrain using one or more methods.
+This node can be useful when you want to stretch your terrain vertically or emphasize certain types of heights.
+It can also be very useful when working with masks; such as Flow output from the Erosion node, or any other 2D mask that may look too faint.

 All leveling modes provide a strength slider to manage the amount of modification.

-Autolevel is recommended over Equalize in most situations, as the latter may make terrains look too bulky and remove delicate features in some cases.
+AutoLevel is recommended over Equalize in most situations.
+The latter may make terrains look too bulky and remove delicate features in some cases.

 |Apply Autolevel||Automatically levels the terrain where the heights are proportionately distributed between the highest and lowest points.|